What would you like to do?

 - Present your California DL with your DL 236 card when requested.

-If your dependent’s California DL expires soon, they can apply for a renewal of their DL by calling DMV at (916) 657-7790 or they can request a no-fee one-year extension by writing to DMV at:
+If your DL has expired and out of state or you dependent’s California DL is expiring, apply for a DL renewal by calling DMV at (916) 657-7790 or they can request a no-fee one-year extension by writing to DMV at:

 Department of Motor Vehicles